metosin/muuntaja/README.md

 * Multiple `wrap-format` middlewares can be used in the same mw stack, rest are no-op
 * By default, encodes only collections (or responses with `:muuntaja.core/encode?` set)
 * Reads the `content-type` from request headers (as defined in the RING Spec)
+* Currently, supports only single charset, defaulting to UTF-8.
 * Does not set the `Content-Length` header (done by the adapters)
 * `:yaml-in-html` / `text/html` is not supported
 * `:json` `:edn` & `:yaml` responses are not wrapped into InputStreams, should they?